titaniummachine1/LmaobotV2/README.md

 Support: https://dsc.gg/rosnehook

-Credits for original code: Inx00
+Credits for original code: Inx00 and titaniummachine1 for update

 # How to use LMAOBox-Navbot